avwx-rest/avwx-engine/README.md

 ## Basic Usage

-Reports use ICAO idents when specifying the desired station.
+Reports use ICAO, IATA, or GPS idents when specifying the desired station.
 Exceptions are thrown if a potentially invalid ident is given.

 ```python
 >>> import avwx